kuriwaki/cces_candidates/README.md

 |G | Governor |

+### Election Year

+`year` stands in for the year of the general election cycle.
+Unless otherwise noted `2016` indicates the 2016 General election in November.
+Odd-year general elections in VA and NJ are noted by their odd year.
+Run-off elections that go on till January, for example in the Georgia Senate runoffs, are *still* coded as 2020.

 ### State and State codes

 The variable `st` refers to the two letter code given by R's `state.abb` and the variable `state` is the spelled out name given by R's `state.name`.